alex-ismailov/Git-notes/README.md

 **`eval 'keychain --eval --agents ssh id_rsa'`**

-*The private key must be called id_rsa otherwise keychain won't see it.
-I am looking for a solution*

 After that the passphrase must be be entered only during the first login after a reboot.

 Now we can push our new commits without using log and pas.